vana-com/vana-dlp-hotdog/docs/running_on_testnet.md

 4. Fund the **hotkey** address of your wallet with some of the DLP's tokens.
 You can ask the DLP creator to send you some tokens.
 5. Submit a validator registration transaction: `./vanacli dlp register_validator --wallet.name=validator_4000 --stake_amount 10`.
 6. Ask the DLP owner to accept your registration request.
-7. Run your validator node: `poetry run python -m chatgpt.nodes.validator --node_server.external_ip=127.0.0.1 --node_server.port=4000 --wallet.name=validator_4000`
+7. Run your validator node: `poetry run python -m hotdog.nodes.validator --node_server.external_ip=127.0.0.1 --node_server.port=4000 --wallet.name=validator_4000`
 8. Add a file to the DLP and watch your validator node score it! ([instructions above](#send-addfile-transaction))

 > Note: if the DLP has been heavily modified from the starter template, you may not be able to register a validator with the CLI.
 In this case, you can register it through the [Satori explorer](https://satori.vanascan.io/).